Na Lei O Hawai`i

 Download the tab for Na Lei O Hawai`i

-Here is the full text of the song, along with a translation of each verse.
+Here is the full text of the song, along with a translation of each

 Nani Hawai`i ka moku o Keawe